Yasir Hanapi

-Muhammad Yasir bin Hanapi (born 21 June 1989) is a Singaporean professional footballer who plays as a right midfielder for Singapore Premier League club Tampines Rovers and the Singapore national team.
+Muhammad Yasir bin Hanapi (born 21 June 1989) is a Singaporean former professional footballer who plays either as a midfielder or forward.

-Yasir originally played as a right-back but was converted to a right winger when he played for LionsXII in 2012.
+Yasir originally played as a right-back but was converted to a right-winger when he played for LionsXII in 2012.

 Club career

 Geylang United

 Yasir started his career at Geylang United where he played from 2008 to 2012, before transferring to LionsXII.

+LionsXII

+In 2012, Yasir joined LionsXII which is competing in the 2012 Malaysia Super League.